 Sexual & Mental Health After PTSD & TBI | Why We Must Talk

-Sexual health is a vital but often overlooked component of overall well-being, influencing physical, emotional, and relational health.
+Sexual health is a vital but often overlooked component of overall well-being.
+It influences physical, emotional, and relational health.
 For many individuals, sexual health shapes identity, intimacy, and self-worth.

-Trauma, including PTSD or TBI (traumatic brain injury), can disrupt sexual function and intimacy, creating challenges that are rarely addressed in healthcare or mental health settings.
+Trauma, including PTSD or TBI (traumatic brain injury), can disrupt sexual function and intimacy.
+This creates challenges that are rarely addressed in healthcare or mental health settings.
 This article explores the connection between trauma and sexual dysfunction, emphasizing the importance of trauma-informed sexual care.

-For many, trauma is not only emotional but physical, and it can have far-reaching consequences on intimacy and sexual functioning.
+For many, trauma is not only emotional but also physical.
+It can have far-reaching consequences on intimacy and sexual functioning.
 The symptoms of PTSD can severely affect a person’s ability to engage in healthy sexual relationships.

 For a visual overview of PTSD symptoms and their impact on mental and sexual health, view this PTSD Infographic.